FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-15-server-properties.md

 ## Introduction

-This guide introduces the most common attributes used in the `server.properties` file, which may help you understand the usage of these attributes.
+Understanding the server.properties file is crucial for configuring and customizing your Minecraft server.
+This guide highlights the essential attributes within the file, enabling you to optimize your server settings for the best gameplay experience

 ## server.properties